lee2sman/dotfiles/README.md

 This is my dotfiles repo to quickly clone and get started on a new computer and to hold my settings in case I lose anything or my computer dies.

-[Dotfiles](https://github.com/webpro/awesome-dotfiles) are a programmer's term for the hidden files that start with a ```.``` stored in the root directory of your computer.
-They contain custom settings for your operating system and software, especially commandline software.
-This includes adding special commands, remapping keyboard keys, specifying window sizes, changing sounds, and just generally customizing your computer's defaults.
-In this repo I have only included dotfiles of things I've customized.

-**General notes:** I use [Fishshell](https://fishshell.com/) instead of Bash or Zsh.
+**Notes:** I use [Fishshell](https://fishshell.com/) rather than Bash / Zsh.
 I type in [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout).
 I use Neovim and vim-keys.
 I use the i3 window manager without a desktop environment.
 I use Alpine to check my email.

 ![Screenshot](screenshot.png)
 *Screenshot of Terminology terminal, showing this document being edited, with :Goyo focuswriter on*

-### Fish Shell?
+### Fish Shell advantages

 - Autocomplete is on by default and works really well, using the manual pages and your previous commands to make suggestions.
 Press right to accept any suggestion or else keep typing.
 - It looks great.
 Type ```fish_config``` to launch your web browser to select how your Terminal will look (fonts, colors, prompts, functions, etc). *Update: I'm using the Terminology terminal which overrides some of this and has an easy theme selector as well*.